Congregation Kesher Israel (Philadelphia)

-Congregation Kesher Israel is a synagogue located in the Society Hill section of Center City Philadelphia.
+Congregation Kesher Israel is a Conservative Jewish congregation and synagogue located in the Society Hill section of Center City Philadelphia, Pennsylvania, in the United States.
 The synagogue is home to an active congregation with Shabbat and holy day services, a Hebrew school, adult education, and community programming.

-It is affiliated with the conservative movement.
+History

-First Independent Church of Christ
+Church

 Joseph Priestley is credited with inspiring the creation in 1796 of the first Unitarian Society of Philadelphia.
 This group founded the first Independent Church of Christ and constructed its building at 412 Lombard Street in 1796.
 Priestly himself would come occasionally to preach at the church he inspired.